greenseb/moviemapper/README.md

  1. Clone this repo to your local machine
  2. Install all the dependecies by running `npm install` in both the 'client' and 'server' folders
+ 3. Adjust the necessary env variables to match your system.
+(This includes giving your Mongo database a name and running it in the terminal)
+ 4. You will need an API key for MapBox
- 3. Now run `nodemon` inside 'server' and `npm start` inside 'client'
+ 5. Now run `nodemon` inside 'server' and `npm start` inside 'client'
- 4. The app should appear in the browser where you can register and login
+ 6. The app should appear in the browser where you can register and login
- 5. You should be able to view other users' pins now and double click to add your own
+ 7. You should be able to view other users' pins now and double click to add your own

 For this app I used the following tech stack: